SAP-samples/teched2022-XP160/README.md

 XP160 - Get Started with SAP BTP Leveraging SAP Discovery Center
 ## Description

 Join us and take your first steps on SAP Business Technology Platform (SAP BTP) guided by a use-case mission generating concrete business value and providing all relevant technical information.
 This hands-on workshop gives you the opportunity to understand the business and technical offering of SAP BTP and how to take advantage of its full potential.

+## Overview

 Learn how the SAP Discovery Center site supports you in effectively working with SAP BTP and leveraging its services in an efficient way.

-## Overview

-This session introduces attendees to...

 ## Requirements

-The requirements to follow the exercises in this repository are...
+SAP BTP trial account or SAP BTP enterprise account with entitlements to SAP Business Application Studio, SAP Launchpad service (see Managing Entitlements).
+If you are using a Cloud-credit-based SAP BTP account no entitlements are necessary but are aware that you have enough cloud credits or an unused free-tier service plan.
+To run this mission part you need to have the SAP BTP account administrator privilege.

 ## Exercises